Pek van Andel

-Menko Victor (Pek) van Andel, known as a ‘serendipitiologist', got his university degree in medical research in Groningen, where he developed, with the internationally known and inventive ophthalmologist Jan Worst, among other things, an artificial cornea as a treatment for blindness.
+Menko Victor (Pek) van Andel (born 1944), known as a "serendipitologist", obtained his university degree in medical research in Groningen.
+There, he developed an artificial cornea as a treatment for blindness alongside the inventive ophthalmologist Jan Worst.
+This low-cost prosthesis was honored with the Wubbo Ockels innovation prize in 1994 and remains widely manufactured and implanted in India.

-In 2000, Van Andel won the satirical Ig Nobel Prize for medicine (for ‘improbable research’ that makes people laugh and then think) for the iconoclastic and classic MRI scans of human sexual intercourse, published in the British Medical Journal and inspired by fMRI scans of the larynx of someone singing.
+In 2000, Van Andel won the satirical Ig Nobel Prize for medicine for iconoclastic MRI scans of human sexual intercourse, a study titled "Love between the magnets".
+Published in the British Medical Journal and inspired by scans of the larynx of a singing individual, the research captured internal images of male and female anatomy working together.